 How to Choose the Right Mouse with Onboard Memory?

-A mouse with onboard storage will let you save your custom profiles on the device.
+We have already established that a mouse with onboard storage will let you save your custom profiles on the device.

-Saving profiles on a computer means you will only be able to use those shortcuts or enjoy your RGB sequence only on the one device.
+Generally on typical mice, saving profiles on a computer means you will only be able to use those shortcuts or enjoy your RGB sequence only on the one device.
 And, if you want the same experience on any other device, you will have to repeat the setup process.

 This is of course, not ideal because nobody wants to spend time customizing their mouse each time they are on a new computer.

 At the same time, certain circumstances like the nature of your work may prevent you from installing just any software on a computer, including the mouse’s software.